-D. Application for Floodplain Development Ppermit.

-To obtain a permit, the applicant shall first file an application therefore in writing on a form+ furnished for that purpose.
+Application for Floodplain Development Permit.
+To obtain a permit, the applicant shall first file an application therefore in writing on a form furnished for that purpose.
 Every floodplain development permit application shall:

-- describe the land on which the proposed work is to be done by lot, block, tract and house and street address, or similar description that will readily identify and definitely specifically locate the proposed building or work identify and describe the work to be covered by the permit for which application is made; - 2. identify and describe the work to be covered by the permit for which application is made describe the land on which the proposed work is to be done by lot, block, tract and house and street addres similar description that will readily identify and definitely locate the proposed building or work; indicate the use or occupancy for which the proposed work is intended; indicate the assessed value of the structure and the fair market value of the improvement specify whether development is located in designated flood fringe or floodway 3.6. identify the existing base flood elevation and the elevation of the proposed development 4.7. be accompanied by plans and specifications for proposed construction; 5.8. be signed by the permittee or his authorized agent, who may be required to submit evidence to indicate such authority; 6.9. be accompanied by elevations (in relation to mean sea level) of the lowest floor (including basement) or in the case of floodproofed non-residential structures, the elevation to which it has been floodproofed; and Docum ntation or certificati elevations will be maintained by the City Engineer; and give such other information as reasonably may be required by the City Engineer.
-7.10.
-The City Engineer shall review all building permit applications to determine if the site of the proposed development is reasonably safe from flooding and that all necessary permits have been received as required by Federal or State law (including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S. C.§ 1334) and make recommendations for development in all locations that have flood hazards.
-The City Engineer shall notify the community downstream from the development and the State Coordinator of the Division of Disaster Preparedness prior to any alterations or relocation of a watercourse, and shall submit evidence of this notification to the Federal Insurance Administration.
-The City Engineer shall require assurances from the applicant that maintenance is provided within the altered or relocated portion of this watercourse so that the flood carrying capacity is not diminished.
+- 1. describe the land on which the proposed work is to be done by lot, block, tract and house and street address, or similar description that will readily identify and definitely locate the proposed building or work; - 2. identify and describe the work to be covered by the permit for which application is made: - 3. indicate the use or occupancy for which the proposed work is intended; - 4. indicate the assessed value of the structure and the fair market value of the improvement - 5. specify whether development is located in designated flood fringe or floodway - 6. identify the existing base flood elevation and the elevation of the proposed development - 7. be accompanied by plans and specifications for proposed construction; - 8. be signed by the permittee or his authorized agent, who may be required to submit evidence to indicate such authority; - 9. be accompanied by elevations (in relation to mean sea level) of the lowest floor (including basement) or in the case of floodproofed non-residential structures, the elevation to which it has been floodproofed; and - 10. give such other information as reasonably may be required by the City Engineer.